 In an interview with Jim Ross for Fox Sports, Darren Drozdov spoke about the accident and his thoughts regarding Brown, “I have no hard feelings toward D’Lo because shit happens and everyone who gets involved in athletics, including WWE, knows the risks that exist.
 It was an accident.”

-While Chuck Austin’s story shows us the importance of proper training, Droz and D’Lo’s stirs a much scarier thought: even the most technically sound wrestlers can suffer horrible misfortune.
+While Chuck Austin’s story shows us the importance of proper training to prevent a wrestling injury, Droz and D’Lo’s stirs a much scarier thought: even the most technically sound wrestlers can suffer horrible misfortune.
 On any given night, a performer can get injured due to an accident.